-(amounts expressed in millions of Argentine pesos, except where otherwise indicated - Note 1) (The financial statements as of June 30, 2009 and June 30, 2008 are unaudited)
+(amounts expressed in million of Argentine pesos, except where otherwise indicated - Note 1)

 1. SIGNIFICANT ACCOUNTING POLICIES

 The financial statements of YPF Sociedad Anónima have been prepared in accordance with generally accepted accounting principles in Argentina and the regulations of the CNV.